Residential income segregation: A behavioral model of the housing market: Mathematical analysis

 \subsection{Preliminary steps}

 The following simplifying assumptions are made for analytical tractability.
 These simplifications are then relaxed in the numerical simulations.

 First, we average out stochastic effects by taking expected values.
-For example, although the number of buyers coming to each location $X$ is given by a multinomial stochastic process with probabilities defined in Eq. \eqref{eq:choiceprob}, we assume that the number of buyers at $X$ is the expected value of the process.
+For example, although the number of buyers coming to each location $X$ is given in the ABM by a multinomial stochastic process with probabilities defined in Eq. \eqref{eq:choiceprob}, for the mathematical analysis we assume that the number of buyers at $X$ is the expected value of the process.

 Second, we assume continuous space by considering a vanishing distance between locations, $a \rightarrow 0$.
 This step requires an important technical attention.
 So far all quantities were defined for each location $X$ -- e.g. the number of $k$-buyers at $X$ was $N_b^k(X,t)$.
 In order to take the continuum limit we cannot keep using this definition.
 Indeed, when $a \rightarrow 0$ and $L$ is fixed the number of locations ($L/a$) grows large, so for example the number of $k$-buyers in any specific $X$ would become vanishingly small (for fixed total number of buyers $\Gamma$).
+We solve this technical issue by dividing all quantities that are defined at the location level by the local area $a^2$.
+These quantities are now mathematically defined as \textit{densities}, and we denote them by a lower-case letter.
+For example the density of $k$-buyers at $X$ and $t$ is $n_b^k(X,t)=N_b^k(X,t)/a^2$.
+When $a \rightarrow 0$, also $N_b^k(X,t) \rightarrow 0$, and so the density is well defined in the limit.
+The other variables we have to transform are $N_s(X,t) \rightarrow n_s(X,t) = N_s(X,t)/a^2$ and $N \rightarrow n = N/a^2$, where $n=n(X)$ is uniform for all $X$.